RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.1.md

-I'm really excited for this release because of 2 things:

-1) Borderless windows
-2) Image viewer

-The image viewer is just the preview popout, but, without the preview being popped out.
-It has a couple of improvements however, most notably being  launching when opening an image from the thumbnail, and much better zoom.

-The Borderless windows even makes it look like a Real App now!

-Those aren't the only updates though, scroll down and see what else this release has in store for you.

-Enjoy!

 # Diffusion Toolkit Release v1.1

 Diffusion Toolkit is an image metadata-indexer and viewer for AI-generated images.
 It scans your 50,000 image collection in seconds and lets you search them by prompt, seed, hash and more.